A Sandwich That’s Actually Cool

-Today is Ice Cream Sandwich Day!
-This sweet treat was invented in the early 1900s in New York City, when an ice-cream cart guy mashed vanilla ice cream between two thin cookies.
-By the way, the ice cream cone was invented around the same time, by wrapping a waffle around the scoop.
-Then the sandwich took new forms, like the chocolate-chip Chipwich in 1981.
-But as New York Times writer Ligaya Mishan found out, New York City alone has sandwiches made with coconut-jackfruit ice cream, ice cream flavored with grown-up liqueurs, and open sandwiches with no top layer at all.
-Mix and match your own cookies and ice cream to invent your own cool treat!
+August 2 is Ice Cream Sandwich Day!
+This treat was invented in the early 1900s in New York City, when an ice-cream cart guy mashed vanilla ice cream between two thin cookies.
+Then in 1981 came the chocolate-chip Chipwich.
+As New York Times writer Ligaya Mishan found out, these days New York City has sandwiches made with coconut-jackfruit ice cream, ice cream flavored with grown-up liqueurs, and open sandwiches with no top layer at all.
+So feel free to mix and match your own cool treats!

 Wee ones: If an ice cream sandwich has a cookie, then a layer of ice cream, then another cookie, how many layers does it have?